 Long exposure photography is a very demanding technical form of photography, which is perfect for me to lose myself within.
 The blending of technicalities and creativity is a beautiful & very beneficial thing for me to explore and experience on a regular basis.

-The culmination of these efforts of mine has been fully appreciated with the opportunities to exhibit my works, recently receiving an award nomination for the Don Dunstan Foundation Award during this years 2018 SALA Festival, as well as having numerous images be selected for sharing in a European photographic fine art publication.
-Details of which can be found in the Journal section of this site.
+The culmination of these efforts of mine has been fully appreciated with multiple opportunities to exhibit my works, receiving an award nomination for the Don Dunstan Foundation Award during the 2018 SALA Festival, as well as having numerous images be selected for sharing in a European photographic fine art publication.

 Why I do what I do (as a social innovator)

 In light of my own incredibly huge benefits gained from photography, I had the mad idea to try & voluntarily share that experience with others in my local area.
 So I sourced a bunch of digital cameras along with various lenses, approached local community centres & easily established a humble grassroots initiative that I called Happy Snappers Adelaide.